-“Our take-home message is for all guests to have an appreciation of the incredible coral reef and marine life, and then value and understand the importance of looking after this magnificent icon for the enjoyment of future generations.”
+“Our take home message is for all guests to have an appreciation of the incredible coral reef and marine life, and then value and understand the importance of looking after this magnificent icon for the enjoyment of future generations.”

-All the Great Barrier Reef sites we visit are situated in highly protected zones of the marine park, so fall under the protecton of the Great Barrier Reef Marine Park Authority’s (GBRMPA) guidelines.
+All our GBR sites visited are situated in the highly protected parts of the Marine Park and fall under the protecton of the Great Barrier Reef Marine Park Association guidelines.

-“Due to Ocean Freedom’s commitment to eco friendly sustainable tourism, it is listed as a High Standard Reef Operator.”
+“Due to Ocean Freedom’s commitment to eco friendly sustainable tourism it is listed as a “High Standard Reef Operator”

-“A core objective of this program is to introduce coral planting into localised stewardship and adaption… The Coral Nurture Program is a new approach for the Great Barrier Reef, initiated by a partnership between science and toursim.
+“A core objective of this program is to introduce coral planting into localised stewardship and adaption…… The Coral Nurture Program is a new approach for the Great Barrier Reef, initiated by a partnership between science and toursim.
 Our unique approach is not about “reef restoration” as such, rather long-term stewardship and adaptation at economically valuable reef locations , increasing readily available management tools beyond existing options to include boosting live coral cover by planting corals”